Virendra2499/Safety-AnalysisMultiAgent/README.md

-You can copy and paste this into a file named README.md in the root of your GitHub Codespace project:

 🛡 Automated Safety Requirement Analysis using RAG & Generative AI This project uses Retrieval-Augmented Generation (RAG) and a multi-agent architecture to analyze safety-critical system descriptions against predefined safety requirements.
 It leverages Google Gemini (Generative AI), FAISS vector search, and Python to automate compliance checks in domains like robotics, automotive, or industrial automation.